 "What?"
 Ron asked through his mouthful of food.
 Breakfast had just been served and he shoveled it down quickly, barely leaving room to breathe.

 "Dumbledore thinks that I should share the position of Potions instead of Transfiguration.
-He says they may have found another teacher who's better qualified than I am, but they're still looking for another potions master."
+He says they may have found another teacher to help Minerva, who's better qualified than I am, but they're still looking for another potions master."

 "Too bad you'd have to share the position with Snape," Harry said, putting down his newspaper.

 "I know.
 I was really looking forward to getting to work with Minerva… I guess I could work with Professor Snape.
-I did get an O on the NEWTs, but I don't really want to be emotionally assaulted every day.
+I did get an O on the Potion NEWTs, but I don't want to be emotionally assaulted every day.
 On the other hand, I have dealt with it for the past nine years.
 I'm probably completely numbed to it by now…"

 "What're you going to do?"
-She paused and watched Ron eat for a minute.
+Harry asked.
+She paused and watched Ron eat for a minute with mild disgust.

 "I'll just have to take the job.
 I'm sure there'll be many jobs I take that aren't with the most reasonable people.
 It's still a great opportunity for me.
 Better to practice with someone I already know and understand than be stuck with some jerk who thinks he can walk all over me."

-"No. You're confusing Harry and me again.
+"No. You're confusing Harry and me.
 Snape and I tolerated each other for years, especially after the whole snake thing.
 We can do it again."

 "If you want to."
 He stood up and placed his dishes in the sink.
 "I gotta go pick up Luna from her dad's house.
-She went to get some of his stuff before the Ministry ransacks the place."
+She went to get some of his stuff before the Ministry ransacks the place again."

 "Go have fun with your girlfriend.
 I have to respond to this letter."
-She had been pacing the room and sat down to the parchment she'd already laid out.
+She laid out a sheet of parchment as he left.

 After penning out a quick response, she sent it back with the owl it came with.
 Hopefully, Dumbledore would want to speak to her immediately after he received the note.
 And hopefully, it wouldn't take very long for the note to be received.

 Breakfast was slow because she could hardly keep anything down.
 A few hours had passed and she decided to take a shower.
-There was no point being dirty in front of her new employer.
+There was no point showing up dirty to her new employer.
 As she stepped through the rippled shower door, a note appeared on the counter next to her.
 She frowned and looked at her reflection in the mirror.
 Picking it up, she opened the folded sheet of paper.